 - Technical Data includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access Our Sites.

-- Profile Data includes your Account username and password.
+- Profile Data includes your Account details.

 - Usage Data includes information about how you use Our Sites, access Our marketing emails, products and services.